 The retina proteome

 The retina is a multilayered neural tissue located in the eye and converts light into nerve signals that are transported to the visual centers in the brain by the optical nerve.
-The retina originates from neuroepithelium (an outpocketing of the diencephalon) and consists of a network of neuronal and glial cells connected to each other via synapses.
+The retina originates from neuroepithelium (an outpocketing of the diencephalon) and consists of a network of neuronal and glial cells connected via synapses.
 Consequently, it shares the developmental origin and organization with other parts of the central nervous system (CNS).
-Transcriptome analysis shows that 79% (n=15630) of all human proteins (n=19670) are expressed in the retina and 310 of these genes show an elevated expression in retina compared to other tissue types.
+Transcriptome analysis shows that 66% (n=13208) of all human proteins (n=20090) are expressed in the retina and 744 of these genes show an elevated expression in the retina compared to other tissue types.

 Figure 1.
 Schematic overview of the organization of the retina.
-Pigment epithelium is located nearest the choroid, while the nerve fiber layer is closest to the vitreous humour of the eye.
+Pigment epithelium cells are located nearest the choroid, while the nerve fiber layer is closest to the vitreous humor of the eye.

-Distribution, on the other hand, visualizes how many genes that have, or do not have, detectable levels (NX≥1) of transcribed mRNA molecules in the retina compared to other tissues.
+Distribution, on the other hand, visualizes how many genes have, or do not have, detectable levels (nTPM≥1) of transcribed mRNA molecules in the retina compared to other tissues.
 As evident in Table 1, all genes elevated in retina are categorized as:

 Table 1.
-Number of genes in the subdivided categories of elevated expression in retina.
+The number of genes in the subdivided categories of elevated expression in retina.

 Protein expression of genes elevated in retina

 In-depth analysis of the elevated genes in retina using antibody-based protein profiling allowed us to understand the distribution of the retina specific genes and their expression profiles.
-Proteins expressed in specific cell-types or in synapses were identified among the genes with elevated expression in the retina.
+Proteins expressed in specific cell types or synapses were identified among the genes with elevated expression in the retina.

 Proteins specifically expressed in photoreceptor cells

 An example of a protein located in the nuclei of photoreceptor cells is cone-rod homeobox (CRX), a transcription factor essential for normal photoreceptor function.
-The process of conversion of light to nerve signals, also called phototransduction, involves interaction between numerous proteins in the outer segments of photoreceptor cells.
+There are two types of photoreceptor cells: rods and cones.
 In rods, phototransduction begins when light activates rhodopsin (RHO), followed by interaction with the rod-specific transducin.
 A component of the latter is G protein subunit gamma transducin (GNGT1).
 Another protein expressed in the outer segments is cyclic GMP-phosphodiesterase 6G (PDE6G).
 It converts cyclic GMP into 5' GMP in rods, a process known to lead to hyperpolarization and subsequent nerve signaling.
 S-antigen visual arrestin (SAG) turns off phototransduction by preventing interaction between rhodopsin and transducin.
 This allows activated rods to recover and consequently adapt to low light conditions.

 Proteins involved in phototransduction in cones include g protein subunit gamma transducin 2 (GNGT2), guanylate cyclase activator 1B (GUCA1B) and arrestin 3 (ARR3).
 GNGT2 is a component of the cone-specific transducin, and like its rod-specific relative GNGT1, it is located in the outer segments.
 GUCA1B is a calcium-binding protein that activates photoreceptor guanylate cyclases.
 ARR3 is the cone-specific equivalent of SAG, and it is involved in the deactivation of cones.